compulim/generator-azure-web-app/README.md

 * Re-compress JPEG and PNG files for better compression ratio
 * Remove dead code or code that is only used in development mode

-We use Webpack as a bundler for our build process.
+We use Webpack and rollup.js as a bundler for our build process.
 And the directory structure is designed to be able to host as a standalone Node.js server or IIS on [Azure Web Apps](https://azure.microsoft.com/en-us/services/app-service/web/) and [Azure VM](https://azure.microsoft.com/en-us/services/virtual-machines/).

+Notes: we recently moved to rollup.js for bundling in production mode, and Webpack development server in development mode. `Rollup.js` has better tree-shaking algorithm and less clunky source code.

 ## Try it out in 3 steps